sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 - Must revert if the input Gnosis Safe proxy is `address(0)`.
 - Must revert if a contract already exists at the `CREATE2` address.
 - A successful call must:
+  - Emit a `SphinxModuleProxyDeployed` event in the `SphinxModuleProxyFactory`.
   - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the `SphinxModule` implementation deployed in the `SphinxModuleProxyFactory`'s constructor.
-  - Emit a `SphinxModuleProxyDeployed` event in the `SphinxModuleProxyFactory`.
+  - Never succeed without successfully deploying the `SphinxModule` implementation.
   - Initialize the `SphinxModuleProxy` using the correct Gnosis Safe address.
   - Return the address of the `SphinxModuleProxy`.
 - A single caller must be able to deploy an arbitrary number of `SphinxModuleProxy` contracts by calling this function multiple times.